darwinia-network/rfcs-deprecated/RFC/English/0012-darwinia-bridge-core-interoperation-in-chainrelay-enabled-blockchains.md

 - CBA Redeemer.
 Destroys i(b) on I to request the corre-

-  sponding amount of b on B.
+  Sponding amount of b on B.

 - CBA Backing Smart Constract(bSC).
-A public smart contract responsible for trust-free locking/releasing *b* as protocol design requires and liable for fulfilling redeem requests of i(b) for b on B, with support of chain relay to honestly follow the instructions from redeem requests from I. *bSC* is registered on *I* so that the issuing contracts on *I* will know the transactions happen to bSC.
+A public smart contract responsible for trust-free locking/releasing *b* as protocol design requires and liable for fulfilling redeem requests of i(b) for b on B, with support of chain relay to Honestly follow the instructions from redeem requests from I. *bSC* is registered on *I* so that the issuing contracts on *I* will know the transactions happen to bSC.

 - Issuing Smart Contract (iSC).
-A public smart contract responsible for managing the correct issuing and exchange of i(b) on I. The *iSC* is required to register on *bSC* so that the backing contracts on *B* will know the transactions happen to *iSC*, in this way, *iSC* ensures correct behaviour of the *bSC*, e.g. the release action in redeem protocol.
+A public smart contract responsible for managing the correct issuing and exchange of i(b) on I. The *iSC* is required to register on *bSC* so ​​that the backing contracts on *B* will Know the transactions happen to *iSC*, in this way, *iSC* assurance correct behaviour of the *bSC*, eg the release action in redeem protocol.

   To perform these roles in XCLAIM, actors are identified on a blockchain using their public/private key pairs.
-As a result, the requester, redeemer must maintain key pairs for both blockchains B and I. The sender and receiver only need to maintain key pairs for the issuing blockchain *I*. *iSC* exists as a publicly verifiable smart contract on *I*, and *bSC* exists as a publicly verifiable smart contract on *B*.
+As a result, the requester, redeemer must maintain key pairs for both blockchains B and I. The sender and receiver only need to maintain key pairs For the issuing blockchain *I*. *iSC* exists as a publicly verifiable smart contract on *I*, and *bSC* exists as a publicly verifiable smart contract on *B*.

-### C. 什么是 *chain relay*
+### C. What is *chain relay*

-XClaim 给出了对 *chain relay* [7]的定义：
+XClaim gives the definition of *chain relay* [7]:

 > Chain relays: Cross-Chain State Verification.
-It is capable of interpreting the statte of the backing blockchain B and provide functionality comparable to an SPV or light client[10].
+It is capable of interpreting the statte of the backing blockchain B and provide functionality comparable to an SPV or light client [10].

-因此，*chain relay* 可以被认为是由包含root of merkle tree的区块头组成。它为 iSC 提供了两种功能： *交易存在证明* 以及 *共识证明*。
+Therefore, *chain relay* can be thought of as consisting of a block header containing the root of merkle tree.
+It provides two functions for iSC: * Proof of transaction existence* and *Consensus proof*.

-- ***交易存在证明***： *chain relay* 存储着区块链的每一个区块头，以及区块头里的root of merkle tree. 在提供merkle tree路径的情况下，这已经足够可以证明一笔交易是否存在于这条链的某个区块中。
+- *** Proof of transaction existence ***: *chain relay* stores each block header of the blockchain and the root of merkle tree in the block header.
+In the case of providing the merkle tree path, this is sufficient to prove Whether a transaction exists in a certain block of this chain.
-- ***共识证明***： 以比特币为例，因为每个节点通常不能即时看到全网的情况，因此经常会发生产生孤块，又在重组中被丢弃的情况。为了避免这种情况带来的攻击/漏洞，*chain relay* 必须要验证给定的区块头是否为完整区块链的一部分，例如被大部分节点认可。对于共识为Proof-of-Work的区块链，*chain relay* 必须：(i) 知道挖矿难度调整策略  (ii) 验证收到的区块头是否在具有最多累计工作量证明的链上。 对于共识为Proof-of-Stake的区块链，*chain relay* 必须：(i) 知道协议要求/staking的阶段，例如epoch  (ii) 验证区块头中验证人签名数量是否满足区块的阈值要求。
+- *** Consensus Proof ***: Take Bitcoin as an example.
+Because each node usually cannot see the whole network in real time, it often happens that a lone block is generated and discarded in reorganization.
+To avoid attacks/vulnerabilities caused by this situation, *chain relay* must verify that a given block header is part of a complete blockchain, for example, recognized by most nodes.
+For blockchains with a consensus Proof-of-Work, *chain relay* must: (i) know the mining difficulty adjustment strategy (ii) verify that the received block header is on the chain with the most cumulative workload proof.
+For blockchains with a consensus Proof-of-Stake, *chain relay* must: (i) know the phase of the protocol request/staking, eg epoch (ii) verify that the number of certifier signatures in the block header meets the block threshold requirements .

 ![Chain Relay](./images/chain_relay.svg)

-[TODO: 图片来自于网络]
+[TODO: Image from the web]

-### D. 区块链模型和假设
+### D. Blockchain model and assumptions

-在目前已经上线的区块链项目中，几乎没有NFT作为链的原生资产的，所有的NFT几乎都是在智能合约内实现的。因此，对原生资产所在的chain $B$, 可以引入全新且合理的假设：
+In the blockchain project that is currently online, there is almost no NFT as the original asset of the chain, and all NFTs are almost realized in smart contracts.
+Therefore, a new and reasonable assumption can be introduced for the chain $B$ where the native asset is located:

-- *Backing blockchain* 和 *Issuing blockchain*:  都支持图灵完备的智能合约
+- *Backing blockchain* and *Issuing blockchain*: Both support Turing-complete smart contracts

-这样我们就可以通过在 $B$ 和 $I$ 上放置独立的智能合约 bSC 和 iSC 来提供更强的技术约束，保证跨链的安全性。
+In this way, we can provide stronger technical constraints by placing separate smart contracts bSC and iSC on $B$ and $I$ to ensure cross-chain security.

 ### E. System Goals

 1. Support General Tokens
    - Workable for NFT
-   - Workable for Fungible Tokens without liquidations on outside exchanges.
+   - Workable for Fungible Tokens without liquidations on ourside exchanges.
 2. Economic Feasible
-   - Backing contract does not require to provide a lot of collateral for the safety of redeem protocol
+   - Backing contract does not require to provide a lot of collaterals for the safety of redeem protocol
    - Feasible solutions for to support running low cost chain relay on backing blockchain.
-3. Securty Properties(Ignore, refer the section in XClaim paper):
+3. Securty Properties (Ignore, refer the section in XClaim paper):
    - Audiability
    - Consitency
    - Redeemability